-When trying to decide on the appropriate type of bamboo flooring for a home, learning about the various grain types, installation types, and color and texture types will help with the decision making process.
+When trying to decide on the appropriate type of bamboo floors for your home, there’s more to consider than just the pros and cons of bamboo flooring.
+Learning about the various grain types, installation types, and color and texture types will help with the decision making process.
 Each grain, color, and texture type will present décor issues while installation methods may impact convenience and cost, as well.
 Read on to learn more:

 When it comes to different grain types of bamboo, there are three main choices: horizontal, vertical, and strand-woven.
 Each one has different characteristics that will help buyers decide which type of bamboo to purchase and install in their home or business.
 The grain type to purchase depends greatly on the overall look the buyer is trying to achieve.

 Horizontal bamboo refers to planks that are placed next to one another facing in a horizontal direction.
 They are attached to each other this way before being pressurized and finished, randomly displaying the knuckles, or growth rings, of the stalk.

 Vertical bamboo refers to planks that are placed next to one another facing in a vertical direction.
 They are attached to each other this way before being pressurized and finished, creating a smooth uniform look.

 Strand-woven bamboo refers to bamboo planks that are made from the remaining strands of the stalk trimmed away from the long bamboo fillets.
 These are compressed together with an adhesive before being pressurized and finished.
 Strand-woven bamboo is twice as hard as horizontal and vertical bamboo.